Canon 5D Mark II vs Nikon D3400

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the D3400 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the D3400 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 5D Mark II and D3400 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Nikon D3400 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark II and the Nikon D3400?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.